How to set your asking price

 Pricing a business you've worked so hard to build is challenging for even serial founders.
 And poor pricing is the number one reason most startups don't sell.

-The good news is that when you sign up on Acquire.com and enter a few basic details, you receive a free market-driven valuation based on 100s of closed acquisitions.
+The good news is that when you sign up on Acquire.com and complete your listing, you receive a free market-driven valuation based on 100s of closed acquisitions.

-Review our pre-approval process below to learn how to receive your recommended asking price.
+Review our guided listing process below to learn how to receive your recommended asking price.
 If you’d rather value your business yourself, we’ve also got tips for accurate valuations.

 How to receive a recommended asking price